OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Implementation Details

 \subsection{Licenses}

 Our code is built on Mask2Former \cite{mask2former} which is majorly licensed under the MIT license, with some portions under the Apache-2.0 License.
-We also build on SAM~\cite{sam}, which is released under the Apache 2.0 License and BLIP-2~\cite{blip2} which is released under the MIT license.
+We also build on SAM~\cite{sam}, which is released under the Apache 2.0 License, and BLIP-2~\cite{blip2} which is released under the MIT license.
+The VidSTG~\cite{vidstg} and BURST~\cite{burst} datasets are released under the MIT license.
 The OVIS~\cite{ovis} dataset is released under the Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) License.
-The VidSTG~\cite{vidstg} and BURST~\cite{burst} datasets are released under the MIT license.